carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-use-after-move.rst

       std::cout << str;
     }

-No warnings are emitted for objects of type ``std::unique_ptr`` and ``std::shared_ptr``, as they have defined move behavior.
-(Objects of these classes are guaranteed to be empty after they have been moved from.)

 Subsections below explain more precisely what exactly the check considers to be a move, use, and reinitialization.